 Heritage in Old Phuket Town

-Dig a little deeper and you can still find Phuket’s original charm.
-I’d encourage you to spare some time exploring Old Phuket Town.
-It’s been swallowed up into modern Phuket City but it was a thriving Portuguese trading port in the early 1900s, as its gloriously dilapidated buildings will testify.
+You can still find the island’s original charm in Old Phuket Town.
+Now swallowed up into modern Phuket City, it was a thriving Portuguese trading port in the early 1900s, as its gloriously dilapidated buildings will testify.

-The best time of year to visit Phuket is from mid-October to April, when the west coast basks under clear blue skies and the sea is at its calmest.
+From mid-October to April, when the west coast basks under clear-blue skies and the sea is calmest.

-The coastline is less contoured along this stretch and the water is a little more ruffled when compared with some of Phuket’s sheltered bays.
-It’s still an appealing beach destination for families heading to Thailand, which is reflected in the broad range of accommodation choices.
-The Ramada Khao Lak Resort is a good value option with a children's club.
+The coastline is less contoured along this stretch, and the water is a little more ruffled when compared with some of Phuket’s sheltered bays.
+It’s still an appealing beach destination for families heading to Thailand, which is reflected in a broad range of places to stay.

 Khao Sok National Park